Father Robert Foley

 - 1984-1985 St. Hedwig (Los Alamitos, CA)

 Summary of Abuse Allegations against Father Robert Foley:

-Per 2002 report, in 1985, Michael Driscoll, then chancellor of the Orange diocese, later Bishop of the Diocese of Boise, wrote to a priest in Liverpool, England, begging him to take Foley.
+According to a 2002 report, in 1985, Michael Driscoll, then chancellor of the Diocese of Orange, later Bishop of the Diocese of Boise, wrote to a priest in Liverpool, England, begging him to take Foley.
 Foley had just admitted to molesting an 8-year-old boy during a camping trip organized by St. Justin Martyr parish.
 Boy’s mother threatened to go to the police; Foley was in jeopardy of arrest and possible imprisonment in he stayed in U.S. Foley left for England and never faced prosecution for the molestation.
-Per the diocese’s website in 8/16, Foley’s status was “voluntary permanent leave”.
-The diocese’s list updated 4/2/19 notes that he is living a life of prayer and penance.
+Per the diocese’s website in August 2016, Foley’s status was “voluntary permanent leave”.
+The diocese’s updated 2019 list notes that he is living a life of prayer and penance.